 Martial arts helps students accept personal responsibility and learn from any mistakes they make, especially as they strive to achieve their goal and rank of Black Belt.
 There is no such thing as perfection, and at Bernardo Karate we teach our students early on that there are rewards in life for being responsible, but that there are also consequences in life for being irresponsible.
 Every decision or action they make will have some sort of consequence and they need to accept responsibility for all of them whether they are good or bad.

-“We have all heard of the saying, THINK BEFORE YOU ACT OR SPEAK,” says Sensei Tammy Bernardo.
+“We have all heard of the saying, THINK BEFORE YOU ACT OR SPEAK,” says Renshi Tammy Bernardo.
 “With our teen and adult students, we focus on teaching them that a responsible person takes his or her time to make good decisions.”
-Sensei Tammy also adds, “Words and actions can be very powerful and we need to be responsible for how we react and respond to others.
+Renshi Tammy also adds, “Words and actions can be very powerful and we need to be responsible for how we react and respond to others.
 We teach our students that these reactions are definitely a reflection of our character.”

 Everyone needs to learn about responsibility in order to be successful in life and at Bernardo Karate we focus on instilling this skill by providing routine and structure with all of the classes we teach.
-Sensei Tammy says, “Life isn’t always fun and games but learning to be responsible and taking responsibility for our actions can give a person a better chance at success.
+Renshi Tammy says, “Life isn’t always fun and games but learning to be responsible and taking responsibility for our actions can give a person a better chance at success.
 Our martial arts programs teach life skills such as focus, discipline and respect and when combined with responsibility, our students are better prepared to tackle life’s challenges in the real world ahead.”